mrlacey/enamel/README.md

 C# code can be specified in the value of an attribute representing an Event.
 To make it clear that this is "inline C#" code, the attribute value is prefixed and suffixed with at signs (`@`).
 This is to make it clear that the attribute value is different from other attributes and a variation on the use of curly braces to indicate Markup Expressions.

+The trailing `;` is not required within the ENAMEL file and will be added if not included.

 When the XAML is generated, the attribute value is replaced with a generated event name and an additional C# file is created containing a partial class with events that contain the C# from the .enml file.

 An example makes it clearer.